muitdebos/blender-d2tools/docs/blender-to-d2-process.md

 - A2 – Attack 2
 - TH – Throw (Most monsters don’t have this)
 - KK – Kick (Most monsters don’t have this)
-- SQ – Special sequence (like the amazon’s dodge sequence, or the paladin’s smite)
+- SQ – Special sequence (like the Amazon’s dodge sequence, or the Paladin’s smite)
 - SC – Cast
 - S1 – Special 1
 - S2 – Special 2